-Without the generous and ongoing support of our alumni, friends, and industry partners, the School of MIME couldn't continue to provide the top-tier engineering education we offer our students or to contribute to society through our faculty’s leading-edge research.
+Without the generous and ongoing support of our alumni, friends, and industry partners, the School of Mechanical, Industrial, and Manufacturing Engineering couldn't continue to provide the top-tier engineering education we offer our students or to contribute to society through our faculty’s leading-edge research.
 This story highlights the generosity of two MIME benefactors: IME emeritus professor Thomas West and his wife Carmen West.

 Following his retirement in 1998, West and his wife Carmen —a longtime Hewlett-Packard employee—have maintained a strong connection with the OSU community through ongoing research activity, professional society involvement, and faculty and student mentoring.
 Their ongoing involvement with the School of MIME and larger OSU community have also included many generous monetary contributions.
 In fact, their gift-giving activities exemplify three great ways of leveraging substantial additional monetary support for programs, faculty, and students: through employer matches, challenge matches, and provost matches.

 The Wests' first major gift established an endowed scholarship to support undergraduate students in IME.
 Some of their gifts were matched by Carmen’s employer, Hewlett-Packard.
 Employer matching programs can double or even triple the impact of a charitable contribution.
 Sometimes retirees and spouses also qualify.
 To check on your company's policy, use the OSU Foundation search engine.

 Endowment Challenge Match